AndreasBallas/30dayhelpdeskchallenge/README.md

 - ✅ Created sample users: j.choi, c.ramirez, s.mendez, intern.julie

 **Reflections:**
 Even just spinning up a Server VM and seeing the full AD interface gave me a new level of appreciation for the backbone of enterprise IT. i also want to be completely honest... this basic set up alone took me about 5 hours, a ton of google searches, downloads, youtube, reddit, and AI.
 I feel like i didnt accomplish a whole lot but at the same time i feel like i took my first baby steps into a entirely new world which is very exciting.
-Looking forward to tommorow and getting deeper into the weeds and exploring some more!
+Looking forward to tommorow and getting deeper into the weeds and exploring some more.

 **Next Up:** (Day 2!!!
 07/23/2025)
 - Add Group Policy Objects (GPOs)